 I was looking at the paper today.

-The governor of New York is saying investigate and have warranted prosecute any and all matters concerning the public allegations against Mr. Schneiderman.
+And if warranted, prosecute any and all matters concerning the public allegations against Mr. Schneiderman.

-The Nassau County District Attorney has said we will vigorously investigate the allegations for which jurisdiction has been granted.
+The Nassau County district attorney has said we will vigorously investigate the allegations for which jurisdiction has been granted.

-It gave it to Nassau County.
+They gave it to Nassau County.

-Uh we're gonna get our investigative game plan going forward to make sure we contact people identified in the article.
+We're going to get our investigative game plan going forward to make sure we contact people identified in the article.

 Unbelievable.

-Um, we have more Russia Gate redactions.
+We have more Russia gate redactions.

 They always seem to cover up DOJ misconduct.

-Andy McCarthy has a great piece out, pointing out that time and again when the Justice Department, remember, they're slow walking.
+Andy McCarthy has a great piece out, pointing out that time and again when the Justice Department, remember, they're slow walking, they're not responsive to congressional subpoenas.

 Congress has oversight.